Surrogacy Agency Based in Northern California

 Stable Family Environment

-The surrogate must live a responsible life and have sufficient support from the people she is living with and surrounded by including family members and friends.
-Ideally, the surrogate must have a partner or spouse at home who assists her as she navigates the physical and emotional challenges of pregnancy and the surrogacy process as a whole.
+As a surrogate mother, you must live a responsible life and have sufficient support from the people you are living with and surrounded by including family members and friends.
+Ideally, a surrogate must have a partner or spouse at home who assists as you navigate the physical and emotional challenges of pregnancy and the surrogacy process as a whole.